9/01/2014

 Business phone eitiquette

-This is not a journalist-specific post, so share this with any office -you think can learn from it.
-I wish we followed some of these rules my last office.
+This is not a journalist-specific post, so share this with any office.

-Of all the digital tools and technology we have at our disposal to make our work more efficient, the most important device is 138 years old.
-We need to think of the phone as a business tool rather than just a communication device, and by tweaking our business phone habits we can use it to our advantage.
+Of all the digital tools and technology we have to make our work easier, the most important device is more than 100 years old, and by tweaking our phone habits we can be more efficient with it.

 1. Have a pen and something to write on before answering the phone.

-2. Answer with a pleasant voice and don't make the caller feel as though they are an interruption.
+2. Answer with a nice voice and don't make the caller feel as though they are an interruption.

-4. It is polite to state your first name before asking the name of the caller.
-If the person asks to speak with another person or department, say “My name is ___.
+4. Repeat your first name before asking the name of the caller.
+If the person asks to speak with another person or department, you may say “My name is ___.
 May I tell them who is calling?”
-Offering your name first builds a relationship between the caller and your company right away because they feel they are being introduced rather than intruded upon.
+Offering your name builds a relationship between you and the caller.

-5. When you inform the person or department of the call, tell them the name of the caller and reason of the call.
-That way they can prepare in their mind for what is waiting for them on the line and they can use the information when they answer the phone.
+5. When you inform the co-worker or department of the call, tell them the name of the caller and reason of the call.
+That way they can prepare for what is waiting for them on the line and they can use the information and name when they answer the phone.

-6. If a person or department is not available, offer to take a message, then tell the caller “I will give ___ the message.”
-Do not tell the caller “I will have him call you,” because you are promising something you can not guarantee.
+6. If a person or department is not available, offer to take a message.
+Then tell the caller “I will give ___ the message.”
+Do not tell the caller “I will have her call you,” because you are promising something you can't guarantee.

-If you are on he receiving end of a forwarded call, do not burden the caller by making them start all over with their request:
+If you are on the receiving end of a forwarded call, do not burden the caller saying "Hello" and making the caller start all over with what they just told the person taking the call:

-1. Always have a pen and something to write on before picking up the phone.
+1. Have a pen and something to write on before picking up the phone.

 1. Immediately use the caller's name and refer to the subject.
-The caller will enjoy your courtesy and you will save valuable time getting right to the point.
-For instance, a call may be forwarded this way: “Stella, Kenton Jerfton is on line two asking about rates and billing options.”
-You pick up the phone and enthusiastically say, “Hi, Mr. Jerfton.
+The caller will enjoy your courtesy and you will save time by getting right to the point.
+For instance, a call may be forwarded this way: “Stella, Kenton is on the line asking about rates and billing options.”
+You pick up the phone and say, “Hi, Kenton.
 This is Stella.
 I understand you have questions about our rates.”
-The caller does not have the frustration of repeating the explanation for the call and the two of you can get right down to business.
+The caller does not have to repeat everything they just said and the two of you can get right down to business.
+Plus, the caller will think you are smart and efficient.

 You save time, make customers happy and build relationships simply by the way you handle phone calls.
-Even an irritated caller can be softened by the professional, personal and courtesy manner in which you handle the call.
+Even an irritated caller can be softened by your professionalism.

 No comments: